hiveot/hub.capnp/pkg/svc/historystore/README.md

-# Thing History Store
+# Thing Event History Store

-The objective of the history store is to provide time based reading of thing property, event and action values.
+The objective of the history store is to provide time-based reading of thing events, properties and actions.

 ## Use cases

 Main use cases:

-1. Show the latest of all PEA (property/event/action) values of a thing (view/edit a thing)
+1. Show the latest of all of a thing values of a thing (view a thing)
-2. View the latest value of a thing-PEA (dashboard panel)
+2. View the latest of a single thing value with a 24 hour min, max and average (dashboard panel)
-3. View the latest value of multiple thing-PEA (dashboard table)
+3. View the latest of select values of one or more things (dashboard table)
-   eg: bulk version of 2.
-4. View the 24 hours values of a thing PEA for a specific day (graph) Plot a dashboard graph or determine min/max/avg
+4. View the value over a 24 hours period with (graph)
-5. View the 24 hours values of multiple thing-PEA of a selected day (multi-line graph)

 Bonus:

-6. View the values of a thing PEA for a date range (graph) Plot a dashboard graph for multiple days
+5. View the value of a thing for a date range (graph) Plot a dashboard graph for multiple days
-7. View the values of multiple thing PEA for a date range (multi-line graph) Plot a dashboard graph for multiple days and sensor values

-8. Read a PEA value of a thing at a given date/time (eg look back)
+6. Read a nearest value of a thing at a given date/time (eg look back)
    Example: get temperature value of outdoor multi-sensor at 13:00 of Oct 24th last year
-9. Same for multiple thing-PEA values

 Extra Bonus:

-1. Filter: PEA 'A' of Thing 'T1' less, greater, equal than <value>
+7. Filter: Get property X of a Thing when property Y is less, greater, equal than <value>
    Example: Get indoor temperature T1 when outdoor temperature is below zero
    Example: Get temperature T1 when humidity > 70%
-2. Filter: PEA 'A' of Thing 'T1' less, greater, equal than PEA 'B' of Thing 'T2'
+8. Filter: get property X of Thing when it is less, greater or equal than property Y of another Thing
-   Example: Get indoor temperature T1 when it exceeds outdoor temperature T2
+   Example: Get indoor temperature T1 of Thing A when it exceeds outdoor temperature T2 of Thing B
    Example: Get camera snapshot when motion sensor T2 triggered
-3. jsonpath filters (as per WoT spec)
+9. jsonpath filters (as per WoT spec)

 ## Backend Storage